Dallas Cowboys vs. New England Patriots NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - New England has two wins against the spread in five games this season.

-- The Patriots have been underdogs by 3.5 points or more once this season and covered the spread.

-- New England's games this year have eclipsed the over/under one time in five opportunities (20%).
+- New England's games this season have hit the over one time in five opportunities (20%).

 Home and road insights

-- New England has covered the spread once at home, and is 0-3 overall there, this year.
+- New England has covered the spread once at home, and is 0-3 overall there, this season.

-- The Patriots are winless ATS (0-1) as 3.5-point underdogs or greater at home.
+- The Patriots are winless ATS (0-1) as 3.5-point underdogs or more at home.

-- New England has not gone over the total in three home games this year.

 Powered by Data Skrive.